ucsd-cse12-ss22/ucsd-cse12-ss22.github.io/pa4/index.md

 ## Submission

 Part 1: Runtime
-- You will submit a pdf to `pa4-written`
+- You will submit your answers to Part 1 in `pa4-written` and list anyone you collaborated with

 Part 2: Sorting
 - You will submit the following files to `pa4-code`: